DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 **2) Callbacks are processed by the Dashboard Configurator**

-Here the callbacks are processed by the DevExpress HTTP handler, and the [UseDashboardConfigurator](http://help.devexpress.com/#Dashboard/DevExpressDashboardWebASPxDashboard_UseDashboardConfiguratortopic) property is set to `true`.
+In this mode, callbacks are processed by the DevExpress HTTP handler, and the [UseDashboardConfigurator](http://help.devexpress.com/#Dashboard/DevExpressDashboardWebASPxDashboard_UseDashboardConfiguratortopic) property is set to `true`.

-This is the recommended mode as it is considerably faster and much more flexible.
-In this mode though, any access restriction rules enforced by the default mechanisms have no effect.
-Instead, the access control should be performed by a custom dashboard storage class that implements the [IEditableDashboardStorage](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.IEditableDashboardStorage?tabs=tabid-csharp%2Ctabid-T392813_7_52373613) interface.
+When the Dashboard is used in this manner, access restriction rules enforced by default mechanisms have no impact.
+Instead, access control must be performed by a custom dashboard storage class that implements the [IEditableDashboardStorage](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.IEditableDashboardStorage?tabs=tabid-csharp%2Ctabid-T392813_7_52373613) interface.

-As a starting point, you can copy the reference implementation of such a storage class from the example project's [DashboardStorageWithAccessRules.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/Authorization/Dashboards/DashboardStorageWithAccessRules.cs) file to your application and fine-tune it for your needs.
+As a starting point, you can copy the reference implementation of such a storage class from the [DashboardStorageWithAccessRules.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/Authorization/Dashboards/DashboardStorageWithAccessRules.cs) file to your application and fine-tune it to address your business needs.

-The [DashboardStorageWithAccessRules](https://github.com/DevExpress/aspnet-security-bestpractices/blob/408c2328fc8d567281994b2bba52d0705850c0b5/SecurityBestPractices/Authorization/Dashboards/DashboardStorageWithAccessRules.cs#L12-L126) class implementation defines the access restrictions:
+The [DashboardStorageWithAccessRules](https://github.com/DevExpress/aspnet-security-bestpractices/blob/408c2328fc8d567281994b2bba52d0705850c0b5/SecurityBestPractices/Authorization/Dashboards/DashboardStorageWithAccessRules.cs#L12-L126) class implementation defines appropriate access restrictions:

 ```cs
 // Register dashboard layouts